Jamming Detection in Low-BER Mobile Indoor Scenarios via Deep Learning: Methodology

-{\bf Training the autoencoder.} For training the autoencoder, we use only \emph{unjammed images}, i.e., images generated from I-Q samples acquired when there is no jamming affecting the communication link.
+{\bf Training the autoencoder.} For training the autoencoder, we use only \emph{unjammed images}, i.e., images generated from I-Q samples acquired when no jamming affects the communication link.
 We do not use any \emph{jammed images}, i.e., images obtained from a jammed communication channel.
 We applied this strategy mainly since jamming can be performed in many different ways, typically unknown and unpredictable to the legitimate parties.
 Instead, our intuition is that we can build a profile of the expected conditions of the communication link, even in very noisy scenarios, and detect jamming as a deviation from such expected conditions.
-In this context, to guarantee reliable operations for the autoencoder, it is important to gather I-Q samples that cover the largest possible set of expected conditions of the communication channel.
+In this context, to guarantee reliable operations for the autoencoder, it is crucial to gather I-Q samples that cover the most extensive possible set of expected conditions of the communication channel.
 In fact, the reliability of the auto-encoder in identifying anomalies leading to jamming depends on the variety of conditions affecting the communication channel, thus reducing false positive events.

-{\bf Threshold selection.} Optimal selection of the decision threshold of an autoencoder is an actively researched problem, which does not have a universally optimal solution \cite{torabi2023_cybersecurity, khan2017_esa}.
+{\bf Threshold selection.} Optimal selection of the decision threshold of an autoencoder is an actively researched problem, which has yet to have a universally optimal solution \cite{torabi2023_cybersecurity, khan2017_esa}.
 In this work, we adopt the approach suggested by the authors in~\cite{erfani2016_patrec}, i.e., we compute the threshold according to Eq.~\ref{eq:threshold_eq}.